 Creation Justice Ministries shares Advent reflections on their blog.

-Help promote your congregation and the message of expectation this Advent with this 3 Great Loves Advent Toolkit
+Help promote your congregation and the message of expectation this Advent with this FREE toolkit containing graphics, videos, and instructions.

 This Advent, give the true gifts of the season—hope, joy, peace, love—with an alternative Christmas gift through Global Ministries.
 Click HERE to learn more.